What Is Structured Data for SEO - How to Add It Guide

 Structured data offers Google all the information it needs to interpret your page.

 Providing Google with a complete breakdown of your page can make a difference in your rankings in search results.
 That’s because structured data removes any questions when it comes to your page’s format and content.

-Google knows what your page is about because you transcribe and translate it using structured data.
+Google knows what your page is about because you transcribe and translate it using structured data or schema markup.

-Whether you have a recipe, event, or how-to, you can use structured data to remove any doubt about your page and its purpose.
+Whether you have a recipe, event, or how-to, you can useschema markup to remove any doubt about your page and its purpose.
 By reviewing your page’s content, plus structured data, Google can confirm that your page shares a recipe, posts an event, or offers a how-to guide, for example.

 Maximize your real estate in search results

-While structured data won’t skyrocket your page to the top of search results (you’ll need to invest some time on other off-page and on-page SEO factors), it will give you the chance to maximize your presence in search results.
+While schema markup won’t skyrocket your page to the top of search results (you’ll need to invest some time on other off-page and on-page SEO factors), it will give you the chance to maximize your presence in search results.

 You can get a peek at the difference that some structured snippets, like video, can make by looking at the impact of a featured snippet.
 For 50% of search results, you’ll see a featured snippet at the top, which pulls its data from one of the top-ranking websites for your search.

 This snippet offers a direct answer to your search.